Nerve damage caused by back surgery

 - In rare and extreme cases in which autonomic nerves are involved, major organs (such as the heart and lungs) can fail to receive nerve signals; this can result in serious health problems

 At Laser Spine Institute, we offer a number of state-of-the-art minimally invasive procedures to treat a variety of degenerative spinal conditions.
-Our procedures are more effective alternatives to traditional open back surgery and have much lower risk of complications.
+Our procedures are more effective alternatives to traditional open back surgery and have much lower risk of complications due to our minimally invasive approach to the spine.

-To learn more about our innovative outpatient procedures that can help you lower the risk of nerve damage following neck or back surgery, contact Laser Spine Institute today.
+To learn more about our minimally invasive outpatient procedures, contact Laser Spine Institute today.
 We will gladly provide you with your MRI or CT scan review.